firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-09-light-and-death-on-the-indian-battle-station.md

 category: short story
 permalink: light-and-death-on-the-indian-battle-station
 published: false
-teaser:"Mom’s turquoise-blue saree morphed into her silver Battle Station uniform. … She’d be needed in the Situation Room with all the other Telepaths."
+teaser: "Mom’s turquoise-blue saree morphed into her silver Battle Station uniform. … She’d be needed in the Situation Room with all the other Telepaths."
 author-img: keyan-bowes.jpg
 author-bio: |
   Keyan Bowes is a peripatetic writer of science fiction and fantasy based in San Francisco.
 She's lived in nine cities in seven countries, and visited many more (and still hopes to add even more to the list).
 These places sometimes form the settings for her stories.
 Her work can be found online in various webzines (including a Polish one), a podcast, and an award-winning short film; and on paper in a dozen print anthologies.
 She’s a graduate of the 2007 Clarion Workshop for science fiction and fantasy writers.
-Keyan’s website is at www.keyanbowes.org
+Keyan’s website is at www.keyanbowes.org.
-proofread: false
+proofread: true
 ---

 Diwali, the Festival of Lights is a magical time of the year, even on the Indian Battle Station.
 A hundred tiny oil-lamps decorated our apartment, glimmering along window ledges, glowing at the corners of the rangoli floor pattern, shining in the little niche with the image of Lakshmi, goddess of prosperity.

 "Savitri!"
 My sister Ritika called me, a glittering sparkler illuminating her excited face as she held out the firework.
 "Here!
 Light yours for the spinners!"

 My sparkler spluttered into flowers of light as I touched it to hers.
 Mom and Ritika quickly moved out of the way and I ignited three ground spinners.
 The gunpowder-scented coils flung a scarf of fiery sparks across the balcony.
 We were the lucky ones.
 I breathed in the scents of Diwali, smoke from the fireworks, incense from the Lakshmi niche, the warm coconut smell of Diwali sweets sitting on an ornate silver tray.
 Our cousins down in Delhi celebrated with strings of LED lights and chocolate and factory-made fireworks from China.
 It wasn't the same.

 We were lucky because Mom vividly remembered her childhood Diwalis, and because she had the Strength to make it real.
 That Strength was also why we were far from Earth on the Indian Battle Station, currently at war with the JAYAZ Network.